JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 Here are some libraries that you may find useful:

 ### Kotlin libraries
+* [Multik](https://github.com/Kotlin/multik): multidimensional arrays in Kotlin.
+The library provides Kotlin-idiomatic, type- and dimension-safe API for mathematical operations over multidimensional arrays.
+Multik offers swappable JVM and native computational engines, and a combination of the two for optimal performance.

 * [kotlin-statistics](https://github.com/thomasnield/kotlin-statistics) is a library providing extension functions for exploratory and production statistics.
 It supports basic numeric list/sequence/array functions (from `sum` to `skewness`),